web3senior/upcaptcha/README.md

 **Source: Copilot**

+## Use Cases
+### Scraping
+Content pilfering for ad revenue diversion or competitive use
+### Fraudulent Transactions
+Purchase of goods or gift cards with stolen credit cards
+### False Posts
+Posting of malicious links or misinformation propagation
+### Money Laundering
+Bot generated ad click revenue on fraudulent websites

+<i>It covers the all use cases of Google reCAPTCHA too</i>

 ## Verify You Are Human

 upCaptcha by using Universal Profile Public Data (UPPD) confirms visitors are real without the data privacy concerns or boring user experience of web2-CAPTCHAs.